OrelsProjects/writestack-blogs/src/blogs/add-byline.md

 ---

-## 🎯 What is a Byline? {#what-is-byline}

-A byline is the author credit that appears at the top of your article, typically showing who wrote the piece.
-Adding a byline helps readers identify the author and gives proper credit for your work.
+## 🔍 Why This Guide? {#why-this-guide}

+If you didn't manage to find your publication when signing up to WriteStack, follow this guide.

+Adding a byline to at least one of your posts helps WriteStack identify and connect to your publication during the signup process.

 ---